gonzalezlillo/gonzalezlillo/README.md

 😍 My preferred languages: Javascript, PHP and Python (also HTML and CSS).

-🤖 My DB: MySQL and Postgres
+🤖 DB: MySQL and Postgres

 🤓 I have some experience in these frameworks and libraries: Laravel, Bootstrap and *(the old fashioned)* JQuery.